 Prepare yourself to ask the right questions at your teaching interview.
 An interview isn't just about responding to the prospective employer's questions.

 An interview is an opportunity for you to impress the school district panel with examples of how you would approach the position they are offering.
 By asking questions at the interview, you can also determine if the fit is right.

-Questions you ask at the job interview show your interest in the position and school community, plus they help to develop rapport.
+The questions you ask at the interview show your interest in the position and school community, plus they help to develop rapport.
 If you feel comfortable, and the interviewer seems amenable, you may ask questions at appropriate times throughout the interview.
 Once you have been in the interview for a few minutes, you will start to get a feel for your comfort level in this regard.

 Most of the skills a teacher will use in the classroom are on display in a teacher interview.
 Your interaction with the interviewers will reveal your communication skills and whether you have a caring, empathetic personality – or an aggressive, all business disposition.

 How you answer questions will communicate whether you are good at organizing your thoughts and explaining ideas in a logical, easy-to-understand manner.
 Of course, your listening skills will be tested.